Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It’s tempting to think of your credit score as something that is only important when you’re young and trying to get established.
+It’s tempting to think of your credit score as only important when you’re young and trying to establish yourself.

 After all, most big purchases happen relatively early in life.
 This could include buying a house, upgrading your car, starting a business, and managing the financial demands of a young family and/or aging parents.